jhackett1/utopia/content/events/ethical-artificial-intelligence.markdown

   up Joint Forces Command as a major new organisation in Defence.
 Promoted to Director in 2014, he served as its finance and HR director before leading a major piece of organisational design and culture change work in MOD HQ.

-  Session content

-  What will the future look like, and how can we shape it for the better?

-  Whilst current and future AI capabilities are often overstated, AI is already transforming a wide range of sectors, from transport, healthcare, finance, and security.
-These advances are raising deep questions about the implications for ethics and governance.
-How do we ensure AI systems will not embed unconscious biases in opaque decision-making processes, or entrench existing stereotypes by learning from datasets that reflect deep inequalities?
-What should be done about businesses seeking to use opaque yet biased algorithms to hide nefarious actions, or discriminatory hiring approaches?
-The challenges arising from the development of lethal autonomous weapons systems raise yet further questions.

-  In this interactive panel session, delegates will explore these challenging issues and discuss what actions are needed to ensure future developments are ethical, safe and well-governed.
 ---